 PH: Certainly, I could’ve spared myself some problems which I’ve faced.
 But on the other hand, you never know.
 I mean I might’ve avoided some mistakes, but I would’ve made some other mistakes instead.

 TJ: For the future, what are telling yourself now about the future?

 PH: Stay focused, stay focused.
 I think when you hear the conversations in our industry these days, I think it’s either like people are either, from my point of view, completely overexcited about some things, which I think are not very fruitful.
-There’s, in almost every industry, that big elephant in the room that one company we all know, which starts with and N and ends with etflix.
+There’s, in almost every industry, that big elephant in the room that one company we all know, which starts with an N and ends with etflix.
 And I think it’s a very interesting company which drives a lot of things, but maybe doesn’t have that meaning many people see in it.
 There were still other things around.
-So that over excitement sometimes contrasts with a complete desperation on the future.
+So that over excitement sometimes contrasts with complete desperation on the future.

 PH: And I think the truth is probably somewhere in the middle, right?

 PH: I mean particularly times of change, I think, offer a lot of opportunities.
 You can come up with many ideas, but the challenge for us is to stay focused on what we do.
-And of course there are great things left and great things right.
-We say, that’s a good thing.
+And of course, there are great things left and great things right.
+We say that’s a good thing.
 Maybe we should try to do that.
 And says, no, okay.
-Maybe later on we’ll start a new business maybe next year or whatever.
+Maybe, later on, we’ll start a new business maybe next year or whatever.
 But for now, let’s stay focused on those things.
 I think keeping the focus is probably the big learning.
 And maybe that’s, to come back to that question, maybe that’s what I would would have told my-

-TJ: 20 year old self.
+TJ: 20-year-old self.

-PH: My 20 year old self-
+PH: My 20-year-old self-

 TJ: Just stay focused.